asherlaau/guitar_progression/readme.md

 - sextuplet pentatonic and minor scale run (1hr) (from 47% to 55% huge progression !!!!!!!!!!!), i need to go to gym, hope tonight can push to 60%.
     - 1 more hr on sextuplet pentatonic and minor scale done
 - 1 hr to get familiar with scale sequence and string skipping

+# Day 13(), total hrs

+- spider (1hr) from 60 to 200, fixed 3 fingers and move all fingers, all done